NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] System losses due to soiling, shading, snow, mismatch, wiring, degradation, etc.
   .. [#] AttachedToInverter must reference an ``Inverter``.
-  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true, in which case it must be > NumberofBedrooms.
+  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
          PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the PV system per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.

 In addition, an inverter must be entered as a ``/HPXML/Building/BuildingDetails/Systems/Photovoltaics/Inverter``.